dtheese/mt_rand_gen/README.md

 - `COUNT_NEW_MAX_AND_NEW_MIN = false`
 - `SCREEN_UPDATE_PERIOD = 10'000'000'000`

-`SCREEN_UPDATE_PERIOD` must be an integral multiple of `GLOBAL_COUNT_FULL_UPDATE_PERIOD`.
-If it is not, a compilation error will result.
-This is done since periodic updates will not occur if this condition is not met.

 The use of these constants will be described below.

 # Program Output